orchid00/2018-10-24-ugent/exercises/python_exercises.md

 ## Import files

-Let’s introduce some data to Python.
-First, make sure you have a data folder!
+Let’s introduce some data to Python in a new notebook called `01_pandas` First, make sure you have a data folder!
 Remember Python is case sensitive

+    # load the library
+    import pandas

     Exercise - Reading in files (3 min)